-In addition, the effect on per share information of this fiscal year is described in Note 20.
+In addition, the effect on per share information of the fiscal year ended March 31, 2022 is described in Note 21.

-Furthermore, in accordance with the transitional treatment prescribed in paragraph 89-3 of the Accounting Standard for Revenue Recognition, Note 18. does not include information for the prior fiscal year.
+Furthermore, in accordance with the transitional treatment prescribed in paragraph 89-3 of the Accounting Standard for Revenue Recognition, Note 19. does not include information for the fiscal year ended March 31, 2021.

-Application of Accounting Standard for Fair Value Measurement
+Application of Accounting Standard for Fair Value Measurement From the beginning of the fiscal year ended March 31, 2022, Tokyo Electron applies "Accounting Standard for Fair Value Measurement" (ASBJ Statement No. 30, July 4, 2019).

-From the beginning of this fiscal year, Tokyo Electron applies "Accounting Standard for Fair Value Measurement" (ASBJ Statement No. 30, July 4, 2019).
 In accordance with the transitional treatment prescribed in paragraph 19 of the Accounting Standard for Fair Value Measurement and paragraph 44-2 of "Accounting Standard for Financial Instruments" (ASBJ Statement No. 10, July 4, 2019), new accounting policies prescribed by the Accounting Standard for Fair Value Measurement are adopted prospectively.
 There is no effect from this change on the consolidated financial statements.

-The breakdown of fair value of financial instruments by level is stated in Note 16.
-In accordance with the transitional treatment prescribed in paragraph 7-4 of "Implementation Guidance on Disclosures about Fair Value of Financial Instruments" (ASBJ Guidance No. 19, July 4, 2019), the Note does not include information for the prior fiscal year.
+The breakdown of fair value of financial instruments by level is stated in Note 17.
+In accordance with the transitional treatment prescribed in paragraph 7-4 of "Implementation Guidance on Disclosures about Fair Value of Financial Instruments" (ASBJ Guidance No. 19, July 4, 2019), the Note does not include information for the fiscal year ended March 31, 2021.